andrewtatesfosterchild/AlgorithmsPrac/README.md

 # AlgorithmsPrac
-Some DSA material to refer
+Some DSA material to refer.
 Hope this finds some lost soul on their journey to DSA 😉